-Developing the Conservation Message: 1) Does your agency have a water conservation "brand," "theme" or mascot: I so briefly describe: 2) Have you sponsored or participated in market research to refine you message?
-If so topic:Message of above brand?
-Mission Statement?
-3) Do you have a community conservation committee?
-If yes, its focus is on: a.
-Conservation in general; b.
-Landscape; c.
-Education; d.
-Commercial/industrial/institutional; e.
-Other:

-- 4) Training for stakeholders who help support programs or educate others about conservation: - a.
+Developing the Conservation Message:

+- Does your agency have a water conservation "brand," "theme" or mascot: If so briefly describe: - 2) Have you sponsored or participated in market research to refine your message?
+If so topic: \\\\\\Message of above brand?
+Mission Statement? - Do you have a community conservation committee?
+If yes, its focus is on: - a.
+Conservation in general; - b.
+Landscape; - c.
+Education; - d.
+Commercial/industrial/institutional; - e.
+Other:\\\\\ - 4) Training for stakeholders who help support programs or educate others about conservation: - a.
 Professional landscapers: number of sessions/classes; number of attendees: on irrigation equipment; other - b.
 Plumbers: number of sessions/classes; number of attendees - c.
 Homeowners: number of sessions/classes; number of attendees: on irrigation equipment; other - 5) Additional program(s) supported by agency but not mentioned above. - 6) Total reporting period budget expenditure for social marketing programs (include all agency costs)

 Partnering programs:

-1) Master Gardeners; Type of program:

-2) CLCA; Type of program:

-3) Cooperative Extension; Type of program:

-4) Retail and wholesale outlets

-170 Name(s):

-Type of program:

-5) Local Colleges; Type of program:

-6) Green Building Programs; Type of program:

-7) Other

-8) Newsletter articles published in other entities' newsletters:

-HOAs: number per year to number of customers

-b.
-City materials: number per year to number of customers

-c.
-Non-profits: number per year to number of customers

-d.
-Other: number per year to number of customers

-- 9) Other utilities, including electric utilities 10) Water conservation gardens at utility or other high traffic areas or new - 11) Water wise landscape contest or awards program
+- 1) Master Gardeners; Type of program: - 2) CLCA; Type of program:\ - 3) Cooperative Extension; Type of program: - Retail and wholesale outlets Name(s): - Type of program: - 5) Local Colleges; Type of program: - 6) Green Building Programs; Type of program: - 7) Other - 8) Newsletter articles published in other entities' newsletters: - a.
+HOAs: number per year to number of customers - b.
+City materials: number per year to number of customers - c.
+Non-profits: number per year to number of customers - d.
+Other: number per year to number of customers - 9) Other utilities, including electric utilities - 10) Water conservation gardens at utility or other high traffic areas or new homes - 11) Water wise landscape contest or awards program